arshzip/wizard/README.md

 Some Command Line Tools versions ship a broken Swift module map.
 The build script detects it and applies a workaround, so you don't need sudo or a full Xcode install.

-## Usage
-Click the menu bar icon:
-- Pick a preset or drag the brightness slider
-- Save as new preset captures the current bulb state (it enables once the bulb shows a look you haven't saved)
-- Preferences (⌘,) opens the preset editor, the WiZ scene library, and bulb management

 ## How it works
 WiZ bulbs listen for JSON on UDP port 38899.
 WiZard sends `getPilot` to read the state and `setPilot` to change it.
 Discovery sends a broadcast first, then sweeps the subnet if the broadcast gets dropped.